Shuffle formula in science fiction for Macdonald polynomials: Future directions

-where $\alpha^-$ is the composition obtained by subtracting one from the first part of $\alpha$.
+Theorem~\ref{thm: main theorem} (c) shows that the shuffle formula lives inside the Macdonald intersection polyomial.
 This implies that finding the $F$-expansion of Macdonald intersection polynomials is challenging.
 In \cite{KLO22}, the authors provide a (positive) combinatorial formula for the monomial and the fundamental quasisymmetric expansion of $\I_{\mu^{(1)},\mu^{(2)}}[X;q,t]$ introducing Butler permutations.

 The science fiction conjecture predicts that the Macdonald intersection polynomials $\I_{\mu^{(1)},\dots,\mu^{(k)}}[X;q,t]$ is Schur positive.
 Nevertheless, we do not know such a Schur positivity result even for $k=2$, which was conjectured by Butler~\cite{But94}.
-Partial progress in this direction for $k=2$ was studied in \cite{KLO22}.
+Partial progress in this direction for $k=2$ was made in \cite{KLO22}.